jayo331/Universal-Arduino-Geiger-Counter/README.md

 ## Build Instruction, Wiring and Schematics:

-The optional part is mandatory if you want a complete portable unit, however you can build a functional geiger counter just by using the basic component.
+The optional part is mandatory if you want a completely portable unit, however, you can build a functional Geiger counter just by using the basic component.
 In case you are using the pre-made module (or the one i linked below) you only need to connect the output pulse pin to Arduino pin 2, 5v/VCC, and ground.
-If you have decided to go the hard way you have to build the tube interface and make all the connection by yourself, for the high voltage power supply i still suggest you using some pre-made 400v module.
+If you have decided to go the hard way you have to build the tube interface and make all the connections by yourself, for the high voltage power supply i still suggest you use some pre-made 400v module.
 For those who will build the module from scratch on google i found this schematic that i already tested:

 ![Geiger-Counter-kit](https://user-images.githubusercontent.com/17268735/188287614-a6f1a719-df5a-466f-b613-65c30b21cc44.png)